Updated on January 9, 2022

 Wonder what smartphones the other “Sesame Street” or Muppet characters would use.
 Can imagine Gonzo using something like a Blackberry or Android Fire phone (“it’s the top phone choice of French horn players in Rochester, Minnesota!”).

-Flickr photo by Karlis Dambrans (CC BY)
+Flickr photo by Karlis Dambrans (CC BY / cropped from original)